Restaurant Server Performance Evaluation

 What makes this different from traditional evaluations?

 Traditional evaluations rely on feedback and sales numbers.
-Table Touch provides real-time service data, showing service timing, table coverage, and consistency across staff.
+Table Touch provides clear service data captured throughout the shift, showing service timing, table coverage, and consistency across staff.

 Do staff need to interact with the system?